alejandrojuarezfitness/alejandrojuarezfitness.github.io/_posts/2016-01-28-link-how-one-double-amputee-is-making-crossfit-accessible-for-anyone.markdown

 ---
 published: true
-title: [LINK] How One Double Amputee Is Making CrossFit Accessible for Anyone
+title: Link - How One Double Amputee Is Making CrossFit Accessible for Anyone
 layout: post
 ---
 # How One Double Amputee Is Making CrossFit Accessible for Anyone